patrykp1995/restaurant-logistic-panel/Readme.md

 - adding new food to menu
 - add react router, to food description/summary etc etc
 - style it better in the end
+- if someone order same food then add all items in same order and ad x example 'item 3x'
 - New page with menu boxes on click show description add some filters like:
     - drinks,dinner and subfilters like vege etc
     - add filters to data/db.json && add price